ardaergin/VBL/markdown_files/fill-in-the-study-information.md

 ### Basic study information

-This part concerns the promotion of the study to the students.
+This part concerns the promotion of the study and will be visible to the students.

 1. [Study Name](study-name)
 2. [Brief Abstract](brief-abstract)